 for Bird Hunters Keep your neck warm and maximize your visibility while bird

-and guarantee make them a much better buy even at a higher price.
-Use
+Compasses: I use and recommend Tru-Nord Compasses.
+Made in MN, USA, they come with a lifetime warranty, and their quality, performance, and guarantee make them a much better buy even at a bit higher price.

 The prices quoted on the Order Page include the cost of obtaining the compass, altering the attachment, and installing it in the lanyard (compasses are sold only on products).
-Either of these compasses can be installed in the fixed knots on T2FL (one or two drops), T3, T3M, or T4 products for the prices shown.
-The Tru-Nord Compass can be inserted into T2 or T4 slides for the price shown, but there is an additional $35 charge to insert a Marble's Compass in a T2 or T4 slide.
+The Tru-Nord Compass 200C a pin-on compass, can be installed in the fixed knots on T2FL (one or two drops), T3, T3M, or T4 products or can be inserted into T2 or T4 slides for the price shown.
 As shown at right, the "pocket" Model 100C Tru-Nord Compass with a knot around the compass and a dee ring can be attached to lanyard clips or to the lanyard braid using a double Hitch Loop.
-In the lower picture, the compass has a permanent Hitch Loop afixed to the dee ring that allows it to be attached to the cheek of a lanyard and removed when the compass is not needed.
+In the lower picture, the compass has a permanent Hitch Loop affixed to the dee ring that allows it to be attached to the cheek of a lanyard and removed when the compass is not needed.
 See Extras for an example of these compasses.
 And the backsides of pocket compasses can be engraved.
 Compass weight is ~1/2 Oz.

 Acme Brass Whistles (60 1/2)

 with my logo as shown near right, $30 installed;